levbendeveloper/javascriptaio/README.md

 3. The script will detect when the up or down arrow
    keys are pressed and will moove the ball element accordingly.

+# Javascript All-in-One For Dummies

+I'm learning Javascript, React, Vue, Svelte, and Node from Javascript All-in-One For Dummies by Chris Minnick.